syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 ## Saving a Word document to Stream

-You can also save the created or manipulated word document to stream using overloads of Save methods
+You can also save the created or manipulated word document to stream by using overloads of Save methods

 {% highlight c# %}
 [C#]

-//Create an empty WordDocument instance
+//Creates an empty WordDocument instance

 WordDocument document = new WordDocument();

-//Open an existing Word document through Open method of WordDocument class
+//Opens an existing Word document through Open method of WordDocument class

 document.Open(fileName);